tum-ens/urbs/doc/mathdoc.rst

 therefore sets can be easily used to check whether some object has a specific characteristic or not.
 Additionally sets are useful to define a hierarchy of objects.
 Mathematical notation of sets are expressed with uppercase letters, and their members are usually expressed with the same lowercase letters.
-Main sets, subsets, and tuple sets will be introduced in this respective order.
+Main sets, tuple sets and subsets will be introduced in this respective order.

 .. table:: *Table: Model Sets*